Super Bowl XIII: Background

+Host selection process

-The NFL awarded Super Bowl XIII to Miami on June 14, 1977 at the owners' meetings held in New York City.
+The NFL awarded Super Bowl XIII to Miami on June 14, 1977, at the owners' meetings held in New York City.
 For the first time since 1973, multiple Super Bowl host sites were selected at the same meeting.
 It marked the fifth and final time the Orange Bowl was chosen to host a Super Bowl.
-A total of eight cities submitted bids: Miami, Pasadena (Rose Bowl), Los Angeles (Coliseum), Houston, New Orleans, Dallas (Cotton Bowl), Seattle (Kingdome), and Detroit (Pontiac Silverdome).
+A total of eight cities submitted bids: Miami, Pasadena (Rose Bowl), Los Angeles (Coliseum), Houston (Astrodome), New Orleans, Dallas (Cotton Bowl), Seattle (Kingdome), and Detroit (Pontiac Silverdome).
 Seattle and Detroit were attempting to become the first cold-weather city to host a Super Bowl, albeit inside a domed stadium.
 Though neither were selected, Detroit was invited to bid for a future game at the next meeting.

 The selection of Miami was seen by some as a surprise, due to the aging condition of the Miami Orange Bowl.
-Representatives from Miami touted a proposed $8-15 million stadium improvement project, a plan to erect temporary bleachers to increase capacity to nearly 80,000 spectators, and offered the facility for low rent.
+Representatives from Miami touted a proposed $8–15 million stadium improvement project, a plan to erect temporary bleachers to increase capacity to nearly 80,000 spectators, and offered the facility for low rent.
 Observers noted that the owners stuck with familiar venues this time around, choosing Miami for XIII and Pasadena for XIV.
 Early favorite Houston (Rice Stadium) reportedly fell out of favor with owners when it was revealed that birds were found in the showers of the Vikings training facility during Super Bowl VIII.
 Likewise New Orleans was passed over since the Superdome was already set to host Super Bowl XII.

+This was the first Super Bowl held on January 21 or later.
 For the 1978–79 season, the NFL extended its schedule from 14 regular season games to 16 and increased the playoffs from an 8-team tournament to 10, creating two extra playoff games.
 The three division winners from each conference would be ranked first through third and be given a week off, and two wild card teams from each conference, seeded fourth and fifth, would play a playoff game with the winner going on to play the first seeded team (or, if they were in the same division, the second seed).